 Dr. Alexis Wright is an Assistant Professor and the Assistant Chair in the Department of Physical Therapy, High Point University.
 Dr. Wright is a clinical researcher, educator, and practicing physical therapist whose passions include refining and improving the patient examination and treatment process used in everyday physical therapist practice.
 Dr. Wright received her BS in…Read full bio

-Recognize the more prevalent foot and ankle-oriented pathologies seen in musculoskeletal practice.
-Distinguish the etiology behind each of the pathologies.
-Evaluate the treatment-oriented evidence behind each of the disease processes
+Recognize the more prevalent hip-oriented pathologies seen in musculoskeletal practice.
+Understand the etiology behind each of the pathologies.
+Evaluate the treatment-oriented evidence behind each of the disease processes.

-Recognize the proposed benefit to classifying foot and ankle disorders and treatments by similarity.
-Defend that classifications do not need to be mutually exclusive.
+Recognize the proposed benefit to classifying hip disorders and treatments by similarity.
+Understand that classifications do not need to be mutually exclusive.

 Describe the clinical utility of concordant based interventions targeted to the primary impairment.
-Demonstrate foot and ankle oriented movement based techniques.
-Demonstrate foot and ankle specific stretching and strengthening techniques.
+Demonstrate hip oriented movement based techniques.
+Demonstrate hip specific stretching and strengthening techniques.